cornell-ece2400/ece2400-docs/docs/ece2400-sec5-c-profiling.md

       elapsed_avg = elapsed_avg / ntrials;

       printf( "Elapsed time (averaged) is %f\n", elapsed_avg );

+      // Print results

+      printf(" avg_array = %d, avg_parray = %d \n", x, y );

+      return 0;
     }

-Now use your evaluation program to quantitatively measure the execution time of this experiment.
+We have provided you this code in `stack-array-eval2.c`.
+Simply copy over your implementations for `avg_array` and `avg_parray`.
+Now use this new evaluation program to quantitatively measure the execution time of this experiment.

 !!! note "To-Do On Your Own"